briandrum/codes.forchagrin.com/_chapters/chapter-1305-plans-and-drawings.md

 ## Cross references

-* Plans for public buildings to be submitted - see Ohio R. C. 3791.04
+* Plans for public buildings to be submitted - see Ohio R.C.
+3791.04
-* Fees for plan approval - see Ohio R. C. 3791.07
+* Fees for plan approval - see Ohio R.C.
+3791.07

 ## 1305.01   Consideration of applications